T_PAAMAYIM_NEKUDOTAYIM is the scope resolution operator. In most languages it is the double-colon (::).

 These instructions DO NOT APPLY to the stand alone, self managed WordPress plugin(s).

-For our buy-it-and-own-it solution you will want to look at the WPSLP plugins instead.
+For our buy-it-and-own-it solution you will want to look at the WPSLP plugins instead of this page.

 My Store Locator Plus can be deployed on any website technology that can publish basic HTML pages.
 The functionality of the service depends more on the browser technology used by your site visitors than your web stack.